MaoZiming/MaoZiming.github.io/_pages/about.md

 ## Miscellaneous
 * I grew up in Ningbo, China and studied in Singapore at Hwa Chong Institution.
-* As a philosophy double major, I am mostly interested in logics and philosophy of language.
+* For philosophy, I am mostly interested in logics and philosophy of language.
 * I will be down for any <a style="text-decoration:none" href="https://maoziming.github.io/astrophotography/"> stargazing</a> trips :）